Five Legal Tools to Protect Assets from Lawsuits

 - While a corporation is an excellent asset shield for many types of businesses, it won’t protect the assets of personal service providers.
 It cannot provide professional liability protection for as medical doctors, dentists, financial consultants, and accountants.
 This is even the case if they work for the corporation.
 It can, however, offer a shield from non-professional employee liability.
 Did a secretary hit someone when picking up your lunch?
 A corporation can help.

-- In order for a corporation to truly function as an asset protection tool, it must carry itself as a distinct and separate entity from its principals.
+- In order for a corporation to truly protect assets, it must carry itself as a distinct and separate entity from its principals.
 If it doesn’t, a creditor can pierce the corporate veil, and attach judgements and liens to the principals.

 4. Equity Stripping

 If you have valuable assets, creditors will look to them in order to collect judgements or liens.
 There is one common asset protection strategy that enables you to continue utilizing those assets while making it difficult or impossible for creditors to access them.
-It’s called equity stripping, and it’s exactly what it sounds like.
+We call it “equity stripping,” and it does exactly what it sounds like.
 The idea behind the method is to strip your assets of any equity.
 Thus, there is little incentive for creditors to come after them.

-This is typically done by attaching liens to the property that reduce the amount of equity.
+We typically do this by attaching liens to the property that reduce the amount of equity.
 For example, if you own investment properties, you can take out a second mortgage or a HELOC that reduces the amount of equity in the property.
-This asset protection tool has many uses and can also be used for things like accounts receivable and valuable office equipment.
+This asset protection tool has many uses.
+We also use a similar lien structure for things like accounts receivable and valuable office equipment.
 Alternatively, you can set up a privately-owned LLC that records mortgages or deeds of trust against all of your real estate.
 Then when the “bad thing” happens, there are international institutions who will acquire the loans and distribute the cash.
-The resultant cash can then be placed into the next legal tool, the offshore asset protection trust.
+One then places the resultant cash into the next legal tool, the offshore asset protection trust.